jimthompson5802/wordle_solver/README.md

 #### `WordListGeneratorLLM`

-Is a subclass of `WordListGeneratorBase`.
-This class is used to generate prompts for a word guessing game, presumably Wordle.
+The `WordListGeneratorLLM` class is a subclass of `WordListGeneratorBase` that generates a list of candidate words for the Wordle game using a Language Model (LLM).
+It overrides several methods to generate prompts for the LLM based on the current state of the game.

-The class has a static method `_generate_position_text` which takes an integer position and returns a string representation of that position (e.g., "first", "second", etc.).
-It uses Python's `match-case` statement for this.
+The class has the following methods:

+1. `_generate_position_text(position)`: This static method takes a position (an integer) as input and returns a string representing the ordinal form of the position (e.g., "first", "second", etc.).

-The `generate_correct_letter_prompt`, `generate_present_letter_prompt`, and `generate_absent_letter_prompt` methods generate prompts based on the current game state.
-They use the global state of the game to generate specific prompts about the correct, present, and absent letters.
+2. `generate_correct_letter_prompt()`: This method generates a prompt for the user based on the correct letters and their positions.
+It constructs a string that lists the correct letters and their positions in the word.
+If there are no correct letters, an empty string is returned.

+3. `generate_present_letter_prompt()`: This method generates a prompt for the user based on the present letters and their positions.
+It constructs a string that lists the present letters and their positions in the word.
+If there are no present letters, an empty string is returned.

+4. `generate_absent_letter_prompt()`: This method generates a prompt for the user based on the absent letters.
+It constructs a string that lists the absent letters.
+If there are no absent letters, an empty string is returned.

-The `generate_llm_prompt` method is the main method that generates the full prompt for the game.
-It first updates the candidate words.
-If there are no candidate words, it returns `None`.
-Otherwise, it generates the prompts for correct, present, and absent letters.
-If the number of candidate words is greater than `MAX_SIZE` (500), it randomly selects `MAX_SIZE` words from the candidate words.
-It then writes the full prompt to a file.
+5. `generate_llm_prompt()`: This method generates a prompt for the LLM based on the current state of the game.
+It first updates the candidate_words list.
+If the list is empty, it returns None.
+Otherwise, it generates prompts for correct, absent, and present letters.
+It then constructs a list of candidate words.
+If the list is too long, it randomly samples a subset of the words.
+The prompts and the list of candidate words are written to a file.

-The full prompt includes a brief description of the game, the prompts for correct, present, and absent letters, a request to select a word from the list, and the list of candidate words.
-The prompt is written to a file with a name like `prompts_001.txt`, `prompts_002.txt`, etc. The file count is stored in `self.dump_file_count` and is incremented each time a new prompt is generated.
+#### `OpenAIInterace`

+Class `OpenAIInterface` provides an interface with the OpenAI API.

+The class has two attributes:
+1. `api_key_file`: The location of a JSON file containing the API key.
+2. `model`: The specific model to use, defaulting to "gpt-4".

+The class has two methods:
+1. `__init__(self, api_key_file, model="gpt-4")`: This is the constructor method that initializes the `OpenAIInterface` with the API key and the model.
+It reads the API key from the provided JSON file and initializes an `OpenAI` client with the API key.
+It also sets the model to use.

+2. `chat(self, prompt)`: This method invokes the chat API with a given prompt and returns the contents to the caller.
+It creates a chat completion with the model, a system message saying "You are a helpful assistant to solve the Wordle puzzle.", and a user message containing the provided prompt.
+It sets the temperature to 0.1, the maximum number of tokens to 4096, the top_p to 1, and both the frequency penalty and presence penalty to 0.
+It then returns the content of the first choice from the response.